 Walking along, I followed a family of Dad, boy and girl through the forest.
 The girl, possibly 5 years old, wasn’t happy traipsing in the mud in her wellies.
 She saw me with my camera and asked to see my pictures.
 I showed her, and her immediate question was “But where are all the fairies?”

 “They are hiding from me, maybe one day we’ll catch them” I responded.

 I was only half humouring her, it’s not difficult to believe fairies live in this forest.

 A trip to the ‘Nongs is not complete without visiting Sassafras to pick up a coffee, wander around the tiny shops especially the sweet shop to stock up on retro 80s lollies.
-There’s many beautiful tea rooms up there, but as I mentioned, most of Melbourne had come out of hibernation and had the same idea.
-I was happy with my rhubarb and custard boiled sweets and takeaway coffee and singing to Smooth FM all the way home.
+I was very happy with my rhubarb and custard boiled sweets and takeaway coffee and singing to Smooth FM all the way home.